VNG-Realisatie/authorization-decision-log/architecture.md

 </figure>

 In a federated context both consumer (outbound) and provider (inbound) decisions can be logged using this standard.
-When combined with tracing headers such as the W3C Tracing Context introduced by [[Logboek dataverwerkingen]] this enables traceability across complex multi-organizational processing chains.
+When combined with tracing headers such as [[W3C Trace Context]] introduced by [[Logboek dataverwerkingen]] this enables traceability across complex multi-organizational processing chains.

 See the sequence diagram below for an example of such a flow.
-The W3C Trace Context will be included in every request and can thus be used as request identifier in the Authorization Decision Log.
+The [[W3C Trace Context]] will be included in every request and can thus be used as request identifier in the Authorization Decision Log.

 <figure>